CausalCode/CausalCode/README.md

 # CausalCode

-Code for paper "A Causality Inspired Framework for Enhancing Code Pre-trained Models"
+Code for paper "A Causal Learning Framework for Enhancing Robustness of Source Code Models"

 ## Create environment